Documentary Photography Workshop

 - 1 review

-In this documentary photography workshop in Ollantaytambo, participants will explore the art of photography while discovering the last living Inca town.
-The workshop blends creativity with information.
+In this documentary photography workshop in Ollantaytambo, participants will explore the last living Inca town, combining creativity with informative learning.

 Workshop Details

-Participants will convene at Ollantaytambo's Armas Square, in front of the Town Council.
-The workshop begins with an introduction, followed by an urban exploration.
+The workshop begins at Ollantaytambo's Armas Square, in front of the Town Council.
+Following a brief presentation and introduction, the group will embark on an urban exploration.

-The first segment includes a photographic tour of the cobbled streets and landscapes of Ollantaytambo, allowing attendees to appreciate Inca architecture in a daily context.
-Participants will learn to operate their devices manually and apply the 3 basic rules of documentary photography.
+The initial phase includes a photographic tour of the cobbled streets and landscapes in Ollantaytambo, allowing participants to appreciate Inca architecture.
+Attendees will learn to manually operate their devices and apply the 3 basic rules of documentary photography.

-Next, at the Mamá Eusebia Chicha Bar, attendees will observe the preparation of ancestral chicha, a sacred drink for the Inca people, and learn about local Andean cultural history.
+Next, at Mamá Eusebia Chicha Bar, participants will witness the preparation of ancestral chicha, a sacred drink for the Inca people, while discussing the local Andean culture's history and traditions.
 The focus will also be on lighting and photographing interiors.

-The workshop continues through the streets of Ollantaytambo, where participants will refine their photography skills while exploring different perspectives and movements.
-Each corner of the village presents opportunities to capture Andean culture.
+The workshop will resume through the streets of Ollantaytambo as participants refine their photography skills, exploring different perspectives and movements.
+Each area will provide new opportunities to capture living Andean culture.

-At the conclusion of this 2-hour workshop, participants will have learned to use the manual tools of their mobile device or professional camera.
-They will also gain insight into composition and documentary photographic design, the basic rules of photography, and the application of light, shadow, and perspective.
+At the conclusion of the 2-hour workshop, attendees will have learned to use the manual tools of their mobile device or professional camera, gained insight into composition and documentary photographic design, and understood the basic rules of photography, including light, shadow, and perspective.

 Prices